 SBS article on 'Raising the Bar' can be seen here

-DCL WINS MAJOR $100 MILLION NSW STATE GOVERNMENT FUNDED HEALTH PROJECT
+DCL SUPPLIES TO $100 MILLION NSW STATE GOVERNMENT FUNDED HEALTH PROJECT

 In other news, DCL has been awarded the contract to provide electronic security solutions for a high-end secutrity project in Canberra with Lend Lease for the Australian Federal Government.
 DCL were chosen becasue they have SCEC approved locksmiths with AGSV NV Level 2 security clearance and because the Australian Federal government are committed to indigenous business procurement and support construction companies who choose Indigenous businesses.

 Further proof that DCL Locksmiths & Security are the ideal choice for state or federal government funded projects Australia wide.

 To learn more about the benefits of Supply Nation for Corporate, click here

 To learn more about the benefits of Supply Nation for Government funded projects, click here

 To learn more about the NSW State Governmemnnt's Aboriginal Procurement Policy, click here